DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

 ---
-title: "The Political Economy of Labor Policy (Submitted)"
+title: "The Political Economy of Labor Policy"
 # authors:
 # - joint with Ronald Fischer and Patricio Valenzuela
 # tags: